vrillusions/dotfiles/vim/bundle/editorconfig/README.md

 Of course these two items could be combined into the following:

 > let g:EditorConfig_exclude_patterns = ['fugitive://.\*', 'scp://.\*']

+#### Disable rules

+You might want to override some project-specific EditorConfig rules in global or local vimrc in some cases, e.g., to resolve conflicts of trailing whitespace trimming and buffer autosaving.

+> let g:EditorConfig_disable_rules = ['trim_trailing_whitespace']

+You are able to disable any supported EditorConfig properties.

 #### Exec Path